Frost Dates for Chicago, IL

-|Climate Station||Altitude||Last Spring Frost||First Fall Frost||Growing Season|
+|Nearest Climate Station||Altitude||Last Spring Frost||First Fall Frost||Growing Season|

-Last and first frost dates are 50% probability.
-Calculated using 1981-2010 Climate Normals.
+Last and first frost dates are 30% probability.
+Calculated using 1991-2020 Climate Normals from NOAA.

 A frost date is the average date of the last light freeze in spring or the first light freeze in fall.